-Many leg braces heavily restrict leg movement or even keep the patient stuck in bed.
+Many leg braces heavily restrict leg movement.
 The Aircast Leg Brace allows for functional management of the injury, which means that you can move around while your leg heals.
-It's designed to get you back to regular activity, as soon as possible.
+It's designed to get you back to regular activity.
 You can even wear this brace with your shoes.

 The Aircast Leg Brace comes in two models, one specifically designed for the left foot and one for the right foot.
 If you need extra shin protection you can also select the removable anterior panel which helps protect along the inside of the leg.

-The Aircast Leg Brace is used to treat or prevent the following injuries:
+The Aircast Leg Brace is used to support the following injuries:

 - Minor fractures on the tibia or fibula (stable lower leg fractures)